 It is positive that ships are recycled and that almost every part of a ship can be reused.
-However, in some countries, the way in which ships are recycled leaves something to be desired.
-This is due to concerns about the protection of the safety of workers and the environment.
-This is why there are international and regional regulations for the recycling of seagoing vessels.
+However, in some countries, the way ships are recycled leaves much to be desired.
+This involves the protection of worker safety and the environment.
+This is why there are international and regional regulations governing the recycling of seagoing ships.

 Hong Kong International Convention